-I want the vibe of the images appear almost as a fine art piece.
+I want the vibe of the images appear as a fine art piece.
 Therefore the background should have some slight tonal differences and a subtle addition of texture.
+A darker toned background will help the hair and hands stand out and pop.
 Note, these are just tonal references and should be interepreted losely.

 The film wil be 1-2 minutes, accompanying the imagery.
 Lot's of macro, tight shots mixed with slow motion to show as much detail as possible on the hands, hair and product.

 We should shoot at a north facing studio with large bay windows.
 That way we can utilize the natural light for the motion piece, but the stills can be a combination of both natural and artificial light.
 A great option for this is Purespace at 601 W 26th St.